angelaorduno/angelaorduno/README.md

 # 📄 **Angela Diaz**

-Data-driven IT and analytics leader with 10+ years of experience driving technical operations, leading support and project teams, and optimizing systems through automation, documentation, and structured processes.
-PhD Candidate in Data Science with hands-on experience in machine learning, predictive analytics, statistical modeling, and end-to-end data workflows, leveraging Python and R for applied modeling, deep learning, and optimization.
-Adept at transforming complex data into actionable insights, enhancing organizational efficiency, and guiding data-informed decision-making.
+Data science and technology professional with 10+ years of experience across IT, technical operations, and analytics.
-Proven ability to collaborate with engineering, security, and business stakeholders to deliver scalable, reliable, and userfocused solutions that elevate performance across diverse environments.
+MS in Data Science and current PhD student with hands-on experience in machine learning, predictive analytics, statistical modeling, and end-to-end data workflows using Python and R. I enjoy applying data science to real-world problems, exploring patterns in complex data, and turning analysis into meaningful insights.
+My interests include applied machine learning, AI, healthcare analytics, and data-driven research.

 ### 🔧 **Tech Stack & Skills**